Towards Heaven

 This week, Pastor Ted Wilson concludes the video series on the 28 fundamental beliefs of the Seventh-day Adventist Church.
 As such, in this video, he talks about the new earth, the subject of our twenty-eighth fundamental belief.
 In the previous episode, we talked about the […]

-Living Faith PSALMS 1 Sabbath School People love to hear stories about missionaries’ courage, self-sacrifice, and trust in God.
+7.The Bread and Water of Life EXODUS Living Faith People love to hear stories about missionaries’ courage, self-sacrifice, and trust in God.
 What we don’t want to hear is about bureaucracy.
 But without a strong administrative infrastructure, it would be impossible to recruit, dispatch, sustain and return missionaries–the stories we love to hear […]

 Mission 150 This episode focuses on two more missionary families, the Appels and Longways, who committed to nearly life-long service in the mission field, serving in the Far East (especially China) and the Middle East.
 00